ec-jrc/pyPoseidon/README.md

 Framework for Hydrological simulations
 =======================================

-This is a development project utilizing (for now) the DELFT3D open source code for considering storm surge.
-The purpose is to create, run and analyze a storm surge computation based on Python scripts and thus avoid the Matlab based GUI that Deltares uses.
-The procedure is outlined in Jupyter notebooks in order to have clarity and transparency.
+This is a development project utilising multiple solvers (currently DELFT3D, SCHISM to follow soon) for considering storm surge.
+The purpose is to create a simple, portable and transparent way of setting up, running and analysing hydrodynamic computations through python scripts and Jupyter Notebooks (http://jupyter.org).
+See Notebooks in examples/ and Notebooks/ for relevant prototypes.

 ## Instalation

-The best way is with conda, see here (https://conda.io/docs/intro.html).
+The best way is with conda, see here https://conda.io/docs/intro.html.

+Download the Miniconda installer (python 3.6) for your system from https://conda.io/miniconda.html

+Install Miniconda following the instructions here https://conda.io/docs/user-guide/install/index.html

+Once your conda is installed (check with 'which conda' from your terminal), install Jupyter with 'conda install jupyter'.

+Now you have a python3 base environment with jupyter support.

-Then create a dedicated environment with
+Then we create a dedicated environment for pyPoseidon.
+Navigate to where you have cloned the present repo and use

 * conda env create -f environment.yml